-‘Valkyria Revolution:’ When A Spin-Off Falls Flat [Opinion]
+‘Valkyria Revolution’: When A Spin-Off Falls Flat [Opinion]

 Sometimes, taking a different approach works and trying something new pays off.
 Visually speaking, Valkyria Revolution certainly has a different aesthetic from the rest of the series and it is excellent.
 The canvas-like undertexture and watercolor styling of character models grab the player’s attention.
 The character designs and vehicle designs are also very well done.

-Other times, trying something different doesn’t work out even though it’s clear a lot of effort has gone into trying.
+Other times, trying something different doesn’t work out, even though it’s clear a lot of effort has gone into trying.
 Aside from the great graphics, Valkyria Revolution tries many new things to the point where it becomes confusing for the player.
 Where Valkyria Chronicles found a way to skillfully blend real-time action with tactical RPG sensibilities, Revolution can’t seem to make up its mind if it wants to be a Dynasty Warriors-style action game, a turn-based squad oriented JRPG, or a Dark Souls-style brawler.

 Missions in the game involve clearing out a bunch of baddies from the map and capturing a flag or two here and there before heading into boss battles that are more tedious than fun or engaging.
 While you have the option to set behaviors for your AI squadmates, there isn’t a good explanation about how to swap between them if the character you’re controlling goes down.